Pretendian and federally recognized tribe battle over Oceano Dunes

 San Luis Obispo County Supervisor Jimmy Paulding ran on a promise to shutter the dunes to recreational vehicles.
 He notes in his Nov.
 15 newletter, that even if the appellate court rules against the Coastal Commission, it is likely the California Supreme Court will be more sympathetic.

 “Regardless of how the Court of Appeals rules, though, the decision will likely be appealed to the California Supreme Court, in which case we will have a final ruling on the matter, as a strict matter of law,” Paulding wrote.
-“There is speculation that that the California Supreme Court will be more sympathetic to the Coastal Commission’s position but this remains to be seen.”
+“There is speculation that the California Supreme Court will be more sympathetic to the Coastal Commission’s position but this remains to be seen.”

 Because we believe the public needs the facts, the truth, CalCoastNews has not put up a paywall because it limits readership.
 However, we are seeking qualification as a paper of record, which will allow us to publish public notices, this requires 5,000 paid subscribers.